 What has happened, Africa?
 This is the question a bright youth leader on a private forum asked when he learnt the Chinese have set up the 13th Chinese Police Station in South Africa.
 The answer is Nothing.
-Whether the question is based on fact, fiction or exaggeration is immaterial.
-The Chinese are coming and coming big to Africa.
-The tragedy is that the African people who should have known better in advance especially the intellectual/educated class enthusiastically and unashamedly supported the decadent rubbish many post-colonial leaders foisted upon their citizens on the continent up to this day.
-Africans are now living with the harsher realities of such thoughtlessness and misfortune and the Chinese like the are taking full advantage of it.
+Whether we base the question on fact, fiction or exaggeration is immaterial.
+Chinamen are coming and coming big to Africa.
+Continental tragedy was visible in African people who should have known better in advance, notably the intellectual/educated class, who were unwitting.
+“Bright lights” keenly supported the decadent misgovernance many of the post-colonial leaders foisted upon their citizens on the continent up to this day.
+Africans are now living with the harsher realities of such thoughtlessness and misfortune.
+The Chinese are now exploiting Africa’s naivete.
+Who will not?

-Were the African elite asleep as China started taking over the continent or were they too drunk on money, rent-seeking, privilege and power?
-Or were they seized by leader mania?
+Was the African elite asleep as China started taking over the continent or were they too drunk on money, rent-seeking, privilege and power?
+Or were they seized by leader-mania?

-However, we all know the truth but most choose to ignore it, for mania sake, for religion sake, for ethnicity sake, for personal gain sake and for social acceptance sake.
+Africans know the truth but most ignore it; for mania’s sake, for religion’s sake, for ethnicity’s sake, for personal gain sake and social acceptance sake.
+The prejudices of the Africans often oppresses them with ease.

-China has been casing Africa since the 1950s and 60s using ruses like Non-Alignment Movement cooperation, cultural exchanges and organising sporting fiestas to lure the African leadership into a colonial relationship.
-The ostensible neocolonialism of multilateral agencies such as the World Bank and IMF quickly placed African nations under the servitude of the West by getting them into debt then dictating how their economies can suit the profit aspirations of multinationals.
-It was purely financial and the West called it“foreign aid”, so magnanimously.
-Foreign aid turned out clearly to be crippling odious debt and usurious loans given to mostly self-seeking but dim-witted African leaders.
+Foreign aid turned out to be crippling odious debt and usurious loans given to self-seeking but dim-witted African leaders.
 Classic example: the $5billion loan taken out from the World Bank in 1972 to build Kainji Dam as of 2000 had generated interest payments of $16 billion while the principal of $5 billion remained intact.
-This is excluding the conditionalities attached to the loans such as currency devaluation, abysmal credit ratings, dumping of goods and technology, high domestic interest rates, high taxes, callous fiscal discipline etc.that are all inimical to economic development.
+This is excluding the conditionalities attached to the loans such as currency devaluation, abysmal credit ratings, dumping of goods and technology, high domestic interest rates, high taxes, callous fiscal discipline inimical to economic development.

-The Chinese do it differently.
-They do not use multilateral financial agreements to give loans to African nations, they controversially use bilateral barter agreements with renegotiable terms in favour of the creditor.
-Without much hypocrisy, the main conditionality of the Chinese is that if African nations cannot pay back the loan as agreed they will take over the domestic assets directly.
-The Nigerian Television Authority (NTA) and Nigerian National Petroleum Corporation (NNPC) will be taken over by the Chinese if and when Nigeria cannot pay its debt obligations on loans it has taken.
-One so Nigerian scan learn Chinese on TV and the other for the oil, respectively.
-This is what Buhari and other African leaders signed up to when they were taking “generous loans” from China but they never told this part of the deal to their citizens.
-To the Chinese it is only business, to the Africans…
+The Nigerian Television Authority (NTA) and Nigerian National Petroleum Corporation (NNPC) may fall into the hands of the Chinese if Nigeria cannot meet the debt obligations on loans it owes.
+NTA will help Nigerians learn Chinese on TV and the NNPC will create a foreign oil reserve for China.
+This is what Buhari and other African leaders have put their signatures to when they were taking “generous loans” from China, but they never told this part of the arrangement to their citizens.
+To the Chinese, trade agreements are only business, to the Africans…